TechNickAI/AICodeBot/README.md

 ## Alignment ❤️ + 🤖

-Technology itself is amoral, it just imbues the values of the people who create it.
-We believe that AI should be built-in a way that aligns with humanity, and we're building AICodeBot to help us do just that.
+Technology itself is amoral; it just imbues the values of the people who create it.
+We believe that AI should be built in a way that aligns with humanity, and we're building AICodeBot to help us do just that.
 We're building from a heart-centered space, and contributing to the healthy intersection of AI and humanity.

 ### What it's NOT

 `aicodebot` is a tool for developers, not a replacement for them.
 It's not going to replace your job, but it will make your job easier and more fun.
-It's not going to take over the world, but it will help us build a better one.
+It won't take over the world, but it will help us build a better one.
 See the *Alignment* section below for more.

 ⚠️ AICodeBot currently uses OpenAI's ChatGPT large language models, which can hallucinate and be confidently wrong.
-Sometimes AICodeBot does dumb things, which is why it's mostly *reading* and *advising* and not yet *writing*.
-Much like Tesla's "Full Self Driving", you have to keep your hands on the wheel.
+Sometimes AICodeBot does dumb things, so it's mostly *reading* and *advising* and not yet *writing*.
+Much like Tesla's "Full Self Driving", you must keep your hands on the wheel.

 It's also not a "build a site for me in 5 minutes" tool that takes a well-constructed prompt and builds a scaffold for you.
 There are [other tools](https://github.com/AntonOsika/gpt-engineer) for that.
 It's not a no-code platform.
 Instead, AICodeBot is built to work with existing code bases and the git-commit level.
 It's designed to multiply the effectiveness of capable engineers.

 ## Which Language Model?

 Not all OpenAI accounts have GPT-4 API access enabled.
-By default, AICodeBot will use GPT-4 if your OpenAI account supports it, we will check the first time you run it.
-Tip: If your OpenAI API does not support GPT-4, you can ask to be added to the waitlist [here](https://openai.com/waitlist/gpt-4-api)
+By default, AICodeBot will use GPT-4.
+If your OpenAI account supports it, we will check the first time you run it.
+If your OpenAI API does not support GPT-4, you can ask to be added to the waitlist [here](https://openai.com/waitlist/gpt-4-api).
+You can also use openrouter.ai to get access to advanced models like GPT-4 32k for larger context windows.

 Note: We'll be adding more options for AI models in the future, including those that can be run locally, such as [GPT4all](https://gpt4all.io/) and HuggingFace's [Transformers](https://huggingface.co/transformers/).